 Traveling upriver as the salmon do, Cape Horn Dam is the first structure.
 It was built in 1908, stands 96ft tall, and impounds the river to make the 700af Van Arsdale Reservoir.
 Cape Horn Dam is equipped with a fish ladder, although some migrating species like Lamprey still have a hard time with this obstacle.
 About 12 miles upstream is Scott Dam.
 It was built in 1922, stands 138ft tall, and creates the roughly 79,000af Lake Pillsbury Reservoir.
 Scott Dam lacks any fish passage, preventing migrating salmonids and other native species from accessing roughly 10% of the Eel River Watershed.

-April 11, 2022 Kimberly D. Bose, Secretary Federal Energy Regulatory Commission 888 First Street, NE Washington, D.C.
-20426 Re: Interim Protective Measures Pending Decommissioning of the Potter Valley Project (P-77) on the Eel River, California Dear Secretary Bose: The undersigned ...
+December 29, 2022 Kimberly D. Bose, Secretary Federal Energy Regulatory Commission 888 First Street, NE Washington, D.C.
+20426 Re: Potter Valley Project (P-77) Decommissioning Plan and Schedule Dear Secretary Bose, On behalf of the undersigned organizations, this letter conveys our ...
 Read More